Off-the-Beaten Path Amalfi Coast

 View of the Amalfi Coast and Mediterranean Sea from vinyards in Ravello, Italy

-4. Stay at an Airbnb along the Amalfi Coast
+4. Book an Airbnb the Amalfi Coast

 The most authentic experience is feeling like you actually live there.
 For this, Airbnb is the best option.